djugei/djugei.github.io/content/anti-r-0.9.md

 and on full updates for any number of elements.
 More interestingly it also beats query performance for up to 1000 elements.
-Starting at around 15\_000 elements R-Trees start winning.
-I suspect that's the point at which the data does not fit into L1-cache any more and starts incurring the same cache-misses from indirection that R-Trees do.
+Starting at around 15\_000 elements R-Trees start winning. and starts incurring the same cache-misses from indirection that R-Trees do.

 ## Drawbacks